PeaceJam is an international education Program.

 That summer, in the rough and tumble barrios of Northwest Denver, gang activity hit a record high.
 There were so many drive-by shootings, so many young people dying, so many tragic cases of innocents caught in the cross-fire, that the media dubbed it ‘The Summer of Violence'.
 One day, as he was leaving his apartment to go to work, Ivan saw four young boys carrying guns.
 He called them over to talk and he discovered that these rough-and-tumble youth not only knew who Desmond Tutu was, they appreciated his nonviolent efforts toward change.

 That encounter proved to be the genesis of PeaceJam.
-Ivan was on fire—if these guys could get excited about the idea of non-violent change, he thought, anyone could.
+Ivan was on fire—if these guys could get excited about the idea of nonviolent change, he thought, anyone could.
 He had a huge brainstorm—maybe what Denver needed was to put young people together with Nobel Peace Laureates like Tutu, to inspire young people to use their energy to work for positive change.
 Maybe this was what the world needed.

 Suvanjeiff's vibe was infectious and he soon sold Dawn Engle on the concept.
 Engle, a former Washington politico and cofounder and chair of the Colorado Friends of Tibet, was granted an audience with the Dalai Lama.
 They had to borrow money from friends to fly to India but somehow made it, and the Dalai Lama liked the idea and he said yes, I will do this.
 But he also told them to involve some of his other Nobel Peace Laureate friends, so young people could study their lives and get many different perspectives on the world.
 They ended up back in Ivan’s unheated loft in Denver, cold-calling Nobel Peace Prize Laureates, so incredibly fired-up about the idea that they didn’t realize just how impossible it really was.

-Before long, the PeaceJam program was launched, and to date over 600,000 young people have participated in the USA and around the world.
-PeaceJammers have created almost one million service projects designed to address problems in their own schools and communities.
+Before long, the PeaceJam program was launched, and to date over 1 million young people have participated in the USA and around the world.
+PeaceJammers have created almost two million service projects designed to address problems in their own schools and communities.
 Archbishop Tutu recently commented on the creation of PeaceJam, saying, “It seemed like a crazy idea at the time, but it has gained an incredible kind of momentum and it has made a huge, huge difference in the lives of many young people by giving them hope and direction.”
 One person really can make a difference, and PeaceJam has proven it repeatedly by empowering young people to become agents of change, all over the world.

 PeaceJam's program is built on three simple ideas: Education, Inspiration, and Action.